IAMXID/did-method-iamx/IAMX_DID_method.md

 For this reason, it is very strongly suggested that personal information is not added to the blockchain.

-Therefore IAMX DID document will **NEVER** contain any personal Data.
+Therefore, IAMX DID document will **NEVER** contain any personal Data.

 ## 6.3.
 Separation of concerns

-DID's are purpose build, which means the holder will control several DID's for distinct Use Cases.
+DID's beeing purpose build, which means the holder will control several DID's for distinct Use Cases.

 ## 6.4.
 Traceability

 To avoid traceability of a verifiable presentation, a new did document **can** be generated of during the generation of each verifiable presentation.
 For each new DID document, a new privat-public key pair can be generated.
-This avoids correlation based tracing of the user.
+This avoids correlation-based tracing of the user.

 ## 6.5.
 Misattribution